michaelfarrell76/Distributed-SGD/python-python/README.md

 ├── README.md                       # Python usage
 ├── images(16).npy                  # Extremely small dataset included for reference
-├── output_labels(16).npy           # Classifications of each image for the extremely small dataset ├── run_codegen.sh                  # Shell command used to generates the protobuffers └── start.sh                        # Script that launches client.py on when running within gCloud
+├── output_labels(16).npy           # Classifications of each image for the extremely small dataset ├── nnet           					# Folder that includes a module for a convolution neural net ├── protobuf_utils         			# Folder that includes utilities for manipulating tensor protobuffers ├── run_codegen.sh                  # Shell command used to generates the protobuffers └── start.sh                        # Script that launches client.py on when running within gCloud
 ```